 Sheri Longboat is a Haudenosaunee Mohawk and band member of the Six Nations of the Grand River with twenty years of experience working with Indigenous communities in Canada.
 She grew up with a love of water and water-related activities, which eventually led to an interest in water security and governance.
 Her research is also inspired by the many Indigenous people she has worked with who have persevered and continue to maintain the customs, traditions, languages and practices of their heritage.
-Sheri joined the School of Environment Design and Rural Development as an Assistant Professor in July of 2016.
+Sheri joined the School of Environment Design and Rural Development in July of 2016.
 She looks to utilize her relationships, experiences and personal passion to perform applied research that bridges First Nations communities, government and industry partners to address some of the most pressing challenges of Indigenous populations in Canada.

 - BES, University of Waterloo

 - MA, Wilfrid Laurier University